ddas09/tradex/README.md

 by using AJAX form submissions.

 ## Resources
-- All the financial market informations are provided by the [IEX Cloud API] (https://iexcloud.io/), that we've used on the course.
+- All the financial market informations are provided by the [IEX Cloud API](https://iexcloud.io/), that we've used on the course.
-- The beautiful stock chart widgets are borrowed from [TradingView]'s (https://in.tradingview.com/) website.
+- The beautiful stock chart widgets are borrowed from [TradingView](https://in.tradingview.com/)'s website.
-- The pictures for the carousel item on the home page is taken from [Pixel]'s (https://www.pexels.com/search/people/) website.
+- The pictures for the carousel item on the home page is taken from [Pixel](https://www.pexels.com/search/people/)'s website.
-- Some code snippets written by exprienced developers have been taken from [Stackoverflow] (https://stackoverflow.com/).
+- Some code snippets written by exprienced developers have been taken from [Stackoverflow](https://stackoverflow.com/).
 - Last but not the least, the core idea of the project has been leveraged from [Week 9: Finance] (https://cs50.harvard.edu/x/2021/psets/9/finance/) problem set of CS50.